How to safely reopen school in the fall | ExBulletin

 Get the free Coronavirus Today newsletter

-Sign up to receive the latest news, the best stories, what they mean to you, and answers to your questions.
+Sign up to receive the latest news, the best stories, and answers to your questions about what they mean to you.

 You may receive promotional content from the Los Angeles Times.

-If you do not want to accept the infection of a relatively small number of students, take measures that may be unpopular, such as hybrid attendance / online learning, strict isolation measures for infected student classmates, and continued use of face covers.
-You should consider adopting it. ..
+If you do not want to admit infection to a relatively small number of students, take measures that may be unpopular, such as hybrid attendance / online learning, strict isolation of infected students from their classmates, and continued use of face covers.
+You should consider hiring. ..

-During 2,000 runs of model elementary school with a relaxed approach to masks, social distance, and isolation, one infected child is likely to spread the coronavirus to an average of 1.7 other children in 30 days.
-Was discovered by researchers.
+One infected child could spread the coronavirus to an average of 1.7 other children in 30 days during 2,000 runs of a model elementary school with mitigation measures such as masks, social distance, and quarantine.
+Yes.
+Discovered by researchers.

 This may sound like a strong reason to withdraw the most troublesome public health measures in primary school.
 However, it does not take into account the essential elements of randomness revealed by the model.
 There is an approximately 8% chance that more than 5 children will be infected with one infected student in 30 days.

-This is still a small outbreak and the probability is relatively low.
-However, it can be very realistic for the families involved.
+This is still a small outbreak and is relatively unlikely.
+However, it can be very realistic for the family involved.

-Students stay on campus five days a week to ease social distance and masking, so when one high school student sows seeds, another student, employee, or classmate can spend a month.
+Students stay on campus five days a week to ease social distance and masking, so when one high school student sows, another student, employee, or classmate can stay for a month.
 23 to 75 infections can spread to families.
 Weekly testing can reduce the number of downstream infections to five over the same period.

-New discoveries It was published Monday of Annals of Internal Medicine.
-They come from a detailed “agent-based” computer model in which virtual individuals within a group of students, school staff, and student families interact under defined rules that determine their behavior and infectivity.
-Was born.
+new discovery Published Monday of Annals of Internal Medicine.
+They come from a detailed “agent-based” computer model in which students, school staff, and virtual individuals within a group of student families interact under defined rules that determine their behavior and infectivity.
+I am. was born.

-Researchers at the University of Maryland and Harvard School of Public Health have created a model of an elementary school with 638 children and 30 teachers and managers from 432 households, and face-to-face instruction under various engagement rules.
-Estimated how this is done.
+Researchers at the University of Maryland and Harvard School of Public Health have created a model of an elementary school with 638 children and 30 teachers and managers in 432 households.

 High school has grown and students have become more complex.
-In this model, a total of 1,451 students from 1,223 families rotated eight classrooms daily.
-About 63 teachers taught these students and gathered in the staff room.
-In addition, another 60 school staff interacted with students both inside and outside the classroom.
+In this model, a total of 1,451 students from 1,223 families rotated eight classrooms a day.
+About 63 teachers supervised these students and gathered in the staff room.
+In addition, 60 school staff interacted with the students both inside and outside the classroom.

-Various classroom arrangements have been tried.
-All attend full-time face-to-face.
-Organize students into a “cohort” within the school.
-Cut class size in half (and double the number of teachers).
-Half of the students come to campus two days a week, the other half attend the other two days in person, and everyone works online three days a week.
+Various classroom arrangements have been attempted.
+Everyone will participate full-time face-to-face.
+Organize students into a “cohort” within the school and engage in limited interaction beyond that.
+Cut the class size in half (double the number of teachers).
+And half of the students come to campus two days a week, the other half attend directly for another two days, and everyone works online three days a week.

-Researchers have simulated these scenarios thousands of times in a variety of scenarios: positive with and without testing for asymptomatic infections with high, medium, and low “mitigation” measures.
-Different levels of isolation are provided for responding students and infected classmates.
+Researchers have simulated these scenarios thousands of times in a variety of scenarios, positive with or without testing for asymptomatic infections with high, medium, and low “mitigation” measures.
+Corresponding students and infected classmates are provided with different levels of quarantine.

-The findings emphasize that the risks of returning students to campus are small, but the benefits are great.
-Dr. Ted Long, The Executive Director of COVID-19 Test & Trace Corps in New York City wrote: editorial It is an adjunct to the study.
+The findings emphasize that the risk of returning students to campus is small, but the benefits are great.
+Dr. Ted Long, The Executive Director of COVID-19 Test & Trace Corps in New York City wrote: editorial It is a research accessory.

 “The evidence is now compelling.
-Our school is safely reopened,” said Long, who noted that about 40% of US school children have not been invited to classrooms since the pandemic closed schools across the country.
-I can do it.
+Our school has been safely reopened,” said Long, who has seen about 40% of children in US schools in the classroom since the pandemic closed schools across the country.
+I pointed out that I wasn’t invited to.

-“If schools can be reopened for face-to-face learning, they need to avoid the mental health and educational crisis in front of us,” he added.
+“If schools can be reopened for face-to-face learning, we need to avoid the mental health and educational crisis in front of us,” he added.

-This study was conducted with COVID-19 being the focus of concern among school-aged children.
+This study was conducted in a situation where COVID-19 is a concern among school-aged children.

-new report According to the Centers for Disease Control and Prevention, youth hospitalization rates for COVID-19 are nearly three times higher than those hospitalized for influenza during the typical influenza season.
-In addition, over 31% of adolescents aged 12 to 17 years who were hospitalized for COVID-19 this spring needed to be admitted to the intensive care unit, and nearly 5% needed a ventilator.
+New arrival report According to the Centers for Disease Control and Prevention, COVID-19 hospitalization rates for young people are about three times higher than those hospitalized for influenza during the typical influenza season.
+In addition, more than 31% of adolescents aged 12 to 17 years who were hospitalized for COVID-19 this spring needed to be admitted to the intensive care unit, and nearly 5% needed a ventilator.

 The report’s findings “strengthen the importance of ongoing COVID-19 precautions among young people, such as vaccination and wearing correct and consistent masks,” the authors write.

 Meanwhile, COVID-19 illness and death have skyrocketed among Brazilian children and adolescents.
-Concerns raised The gamma variant, the first detected and now widespread version of the coronavirus in Brazil, indicates that it can have more serious effects on children than other strains.
+Concerns raised The gamma variant, the first detected and now widespread version of the coronavirus in Brazil, has been shown to have more serious effects on children than other strains.

-Gamma variants account for 7% of coronavirus samples sequenced in the United States during the two weeks leading up to May 8, with higher infection rates and some ability to avoid the effects of COVID-19 treatment.
+Gamma variants make up 7% of coronavirus samples sequenced in the United States during the two weeks leading up to May 8, have a high infection rate, and have some ability to avoid the effects of COVID-19 treatment.
 It is related. ..

+How to safely reopen school in the fall Source link How to safely reopen school in the fall

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online